 Many of the highways and interstates in Texas have a maximum speed limit of 75 mph.
 However, the limit speed is the maximum, and drivers should always be alert to change the speed as per the conditions.
 Because in foggy and raining weather or when ice is on the road, construction zone ahead, or when the traffic is heavy, you should adjust your speed accordingly.
 Exceeding the posted speed limit can result in fines, legal fees, court costs, and points added to the license.

-Driving while intoxicated is the most common causes of accidents and fatalities.
+Driving while intoxicated is the most common cause of accidents and fatalities.
 Every 20 minutes in Texas, someone is hurt or killed in a crash involving alcohol.
 Charges for intoxicated driving can range from misdemeanors to felony offenses.
 During 2019, the statewide fatal DUI crashes were 788 out of the total 3,288 crashes.

 A person can be charged with Driving While Intoxicated (DWI) with a 0.8 BAC (blood or breath alcohol concentration).
 The charge can be up to $10,000 and 2 to 10 years in prison and the loss of a driver’s license for up to 2 years.
 If you have a child or a passenger younger than 15 years old in the car, you can be charged with child endangerment.